 Drain and rinse noodles.
 Set aside.

-Stop heat.
-Sprinkle chopped green onion on top.
+Serve in bowls with chopped green onion sprinkled on top.

 To make simple, basic awase dashi, bring a 4-inch square of kombu to a boil in a saucepan with 4 cups of water.
 Add 1 cup of bonito flakes; reduce the heat and simmer for 30 seconds.
 Let the mixture stand for 2 to 3 minutes then strain through a fine mesh strainer or cheesecloth.

 - Top servings with a soft-boiled egg slice in half lengthwise.